richardoluwadamilola/AirBnB_clone/README.md

 - what is *args and how to use it
 - What is **kwargs and how to use it
 - How to handle named arguments in a function

+## Files and Directories

+- models directory will contain all classes used for the entre project.
+A class called "model" in a OOP project is the representation of an object/instance.
+- tests directory will contain all unit tests files.
+- console.py file is the entry point of out command interpreter.